 Alternatively, for a fee we can collect and dispose of large electrical items such as fridges or washing machines as part of our bulky items service.

 For more information on the best way to deal with waste electrical and electronic equipment (WEEE) look at our recycling A-Z

 Clinical waste is anything that poses a threat to others because there is a risk of infection.
 We provide a free clinical waste collection service for households in the area.
 If you need this service you will need to ask for approval by your healthcare professional.
 After you have approval, contact us to organise the service.

 To dispose of bigger amounts you will need to use a contractor.
-You can check them against the Health and Safety Executive (HSE) register to ensure that they are registered: Health and Safety Executive - asbestos licence holders
+You can check them against the Health and Safety Executive (HSE) register to ensure that they are registered.

 Paint should be dried out before being disposed of.
 You can do this by mixing liquid paint with sawdust or soil, once the paint is dried you can put it in your black bin for collection.
-Dried out paint can also be taken to one of the 11 recycling centres in the area, liquid paint is not accepted.
+Dried out paint can also be taken to one of the 11 Suffolk Household Recycling Centres in the area, liquid paint is not accepted.
 Or, contact us to arrange collection and disposal of liquid paint, there is a charge for this service.